 “No,” he said quietly.
 I looked at him, and he dropped his eyes.

 My mother’s shoulders sagged, and she looked around the room, as if trying to find an escape route.

 “I guess,” she said, shaking her head. “you know Vera called this morning, said Garrett had nightmares about you last night?”

 “I was just trying to save his life.”

 “Don’t say things like that.
 God, I know she’s a pain, but I can’t blame her for trying to protect her kid from you.”

 We moved to the livingroom.
 The tree lights reflected off its dozens of silver orbs.
 The capping star on top glowed like a nightlight.
 I felt a twisting sadness, thinking of Christmases gone by, and guilt at having ruined this one, but even just going through the motions of ceremony held a kind of transitory fun.
 I handed out gifts, and we all started to open them.

 My mother had got me a vintage Omega Seamaster watch, the kind they gave to British fighter pilots in WWII.
 She looked startled when I stood and hugged her and thanked her.

 “You probably won’t need it,” she said.
 “Everyone has clocks on their contacts, you probably have fancy ones in your, what do you call them, battle suits?”

-“Right.
-But maybe it would be useful, or cool, I don’t know.”
+“Anyway, maybe it would be useful, I don’t know.”